 Teeth Whitening

-Options for Achieving a Whiter Smile with Dental Implants
+Your Game Plan for a Whiter Smile with Implants

 If you are considering dental implants and also want a whiter smile, it is best to discuss your whitening goals with Dr. Dhawan before the implant procedure.
 One option is to whiten your natural teeth first, so that the final implant crown can be matched to the brighter shade of your teeth.